Perfecto-always/Linkage/README.md

 Documentation is not created but will be available soon.

 ## Socket
-Don't even know what to write about it so any suggestions would be good.
+Don't even know what to write about it.